pace-neutrons/Horace/documentation/user_docs/docs/manual/Extracting_data_from_SQW_files_and_objects.rst

    Because each point of ``sqw.pix`` data describes the position in the reciprocal space and energy transfer, the underlying pixels will be unchanged.
-For image (``dnd`` object) it is possible to redefine the coordinate system with the one of your choice; the projection merely describes how pixels will be accumulated (binned) and thus displayed in image coordinate system.
+For image (``dnd`` object) it is possible to redefine the coordinate system with the one of your choice; the projection and bining parameters merely describe how pixels will be accumulated (binned) and thus displayed in image coordinate system.